 And the rule is: No timer counting down, no more time on screens for the day.

 I asked if his timer was set?
 He said no.

 My immediate thought was probably, “Dammit.
-Now I have to expend energy on this shit.”
-Plus, it’s so hard to enforce consequences with a kid like Cory b/c he’s really such a delightful little person the majority of the time, and therefore, it’s easy to justify why it’s okay to let the rule-breaking slide.
+Now I have to spend energy on this shit.”
+Plus, it’s so hard to enforce consequences with a kid like Cory because he’s really such a delightful little person the majority of the time, and therefore, it’s easy to justify why it’s okay to let the rule-breaking slide.

 Cory is also our baby, and we’ve been parenting for like a million years.
 And the discipline thing is the genuinely exhausting part, and we’re rather tired.

 But I love the Cor too much not to suck it up and do the suckiest part of parenting.
-So, I FOLLOWED THRU with the consequences (established ahead of time, btw…a consequence introduced the first time in the heat of the moment is not a consequence.
+So, I FOLLOWED THRU with the consequences (established ahead of time, btw…a consequence introduced the first time in the heat of the moment is not a consequence and not how to make your kids listen.
 It’s a punishment).
 I told Cory that tomorrow would be a new day, and he could try again to follow the rules and enjoy his tech time.

 He argued.
 He begged.
 He made a decent argument, but I won’t bore you with those details.
-AND I told him that tomorrow and beyond, he’d remember to use the timer bc of losing his privileges tonight.
-It will significantly impact his brain, and he’ll remember, and that’s the goal: self-monitoring himself on screens over the long haul.
+AND I told him that tomorrow and beyond, he’d remember to use the timer because of losing his privileges tonight.
+It will significantly affect his brain, and he’ll remember, and that’s the goal: self-monitoring himself on screens over the long haul.